Fleckism/SecurityPlus/SecurityPlus/18B Risk Managment Process and Concepts.md

 The Windows registry is mostly stored on disk, but there are keys—notably HKLM\Hardware—that only ever exist in memory.
 The contents of the registry can be analyzed via a memory dump.
 # DIGITAL FORENSICS SOFTWARE

 Digital forensics software is designed to assist with the acquisition, documentation, and analysis of digital evidence.
-Most of the commercial forensics tools are available for the Windows platform only.
+Most of the commercial forensics [[tools]] are available for the **Windows platform only**.

 -   EnCase Forensic is a digital forensics case management product created by Guidance Software ([guidancesoftware.com/encase-forensic?cmpid=nav_r](https://www.guidancesoftware.com/encase-forensic?cmpid=nav_r)).
 Case management is assisted by built-in pathways, or workflow templates, showing the key steps in diverse types of investigation.
 In addition to the core forensics suite, there are separate products for e-discovery (digital evidence management) and Endpoint Investigator (for over-the-network analysis of corporate desktops and servers).
 -   The Forensic Toolkit (FTK) from AccessData ([accessdata.com/products-services/forensic-toolkit-ftk](https://accessdata.com/products-services/forensic-toolkit-ftk)) is another commercial investigation suite designed to run on Windows Server (or server cluster).